annapakula/annapakula.github.io/README.md

 ![](./src/assets/img/about-background.png)

 It's in progress (almost ready, but I am polishing it), you can check present state [here](https://annamazurek.github.io/).

-## About the project
+## About the project:
+This website was created as a final project of **WTF - What This Frontend** course.
+The aim was to create a portfolio based on recived Figma project - but changed to make it slightly different from anothers trainees websites.

-## Tools and technologies used in project
+## Tools and technologies used in the project:
+- Semantic HTML5
+- CSS
+  - flexbox
+  - grid
+  - transitions
+  - media queries
+  - RWD
+- BEM - Block Element Modifier.
+- JavaScript - ES6
+  - Fetch API
+  - DOM manipulations
+- Sass (SCSS)
+- Node.js / NPM
+- Gulp.js
+- Git
+- Visual Studio Code
+- Figma (layout design)

 ## To run the website locally:

-## Project contain wtf-gulp-starter-pack
-###If you want to run it local:
-npm install -g gulp-cli

-npm install

-gulp
+You need Node.js (if you don't have it installed, you can download it [here](https://nodejs.org/en/)).

+### Type in your command line:

+`npm install -g gulp-cli` -> install Gulp globally (you may need to open a terminal as an administrator)

+### Go to main folder of project and type:

+`npm install` -> command executed only once in a project

+`gulp` -> start task runner

-To publish your page using github pages use npm run deploy
+To publish your page using github pages use `npm run deploy`.